prise-3d/Behavioral-online-study/docs/source/documentations.rst

 .. note::

     Note that just like the SessionProgress, a SessionStep has a JSON ``data`` field to store the iteration information (response information and presented data).
-Note that the next stimulus information, by default, is stored when the next SessionStep is created.
+Note that the next stimulus information, by default, are stored when the next SessionStep is created.

 .. warning::